 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Permanent restricted access to paper due to publisher's copyright restrictions.|
+|Additional Information:||Copyright Emerald Group Publishing Limited.
+Permanent restricted access to paper due to publisher's copyright restrictions.|

-|Uncontrolled Keywords:||learning, team working, workplace training|
+|Uncontrolled Keywords:||learning; team working; workplace training|

 15 Commerce, Management, Tourism and Services > 1503 Business and Management > 150312 Organisational Planning and Management